sefinek24/is-discord-invite/README.md

 }
 ```

+### `regex(message, { options })`
+Checks if the given string contains Discord server invitations.
+Validation is based solely on the string itself.
+In this case, the script does NOT verify whether the link is actually associated with a server.

+- `message` (string): The input string to be checked.
+- `options` (object, optional): An options object for customizing the behavior.
+You can customize which types of Discord server invitation links to check by setting specific options to `true` or `false`.
+Available options include:
+    - `defaultDiscordUrls` (boolean, default `false`): Check default Discord invitation URLs.
+    - `otherDiscordUrls` (boolean, default `false`): Checks other domains created by Discord Inc. that redirect to discord.com/*.
+    - `disboard` (boolean, default `false`): Checks URL addresses associated with the **disboard.org** website.
+    - `discordMe` (boolean, default `false`): Checks URL addresses associated with the **discord.me** website.
+    - `discordhome` (boolean, default `false`): Checks URL addresses associated with the **discordhome.com** website.

+If no options are provided, the `everything` option will be set to `true`, meaning that all types of Discord server invitation links will be checked.

+> **Returns** (boolean): `true` if the input is a valid Discord server invitation link, `false` otherwise.

 ## 📄 » Examples
 ### 🔡 Regex
 Quick method, but definitely not recommended for most cases. `isInvitation` will be `true` even if the invitation has expired or simply doesn't work.